First off, Rest in Peace Malcolm McCormick, otherwise known as Mac Miller, you were taken from us way too soon.

 Soon after the breakup Mac Miller crashed his car and a twitter user blamed Grande for the incident.
 Grande then went to social media with a response (pictured below).

-When Grande said “Shaming/blaming women for a man’s inability to keep his shit together is a very major problem…please stop doing that.” –why does society feel the need to blame women?
+When Grande said “Shaming/blaming women for a man’s inability to keep his shit together is a very major problem…please stop doing that.” –why does our society here in the US feel the need to blame women?
 Is it because of society’s misogynistic ways and always holding women to blame for their actions?
 Is it because boys will always be boys?
 Or is it because women are only meant to put men back together and when we can’t, WE’VE failed?

 Unfortunately for Grande, this one twitter user’s misguided opinion was not alone and was only the beginning.
 Shortly after Mac Miller’s death on Friday, Grande’s Instagram blew up in shambles with comments filing in about His death being Her fault.
 The comments were so horrendous and threatening that she was forced to disable her comments on her Instagram.